zerjens/fc4-framework/proposals/ep02-automated-rendering/ep02-automated-rendering.md

 * Would depend on Structurizr being reachable and “up”
 * Would _probably_ depend on the user having access to a paid Structurizr account or instance.
 (My impression is that the free plan wouldn’t support this.)
 (OTOH, we might be able to do this with the free plan by uploading the “workspace” as public, downloading the PNG(s), and then deleting the workspace.
 But that might be slow and/or error prone and/or have unacceptable failure modes.)

-### Structurizr Express + Scripted Headless Browser

-I had already started playing around with this approach when Simon Brown suggested it in [our correspondence](https://gist.github.com/aviflax/e274b87e558b3ca3d24a8c3f81843fc5).
-Using [Puppeteer](https://pptr.dev) with headless Chrome this _should_ be fairly straightfoward.
-(I didn’t quite get it to work when I was playing around with it, but I didn’t spend much time on it back then; I didn’t have a chance to see it through.)

-#### Cons

-* Would depend on Structurizr Express being reachable and “up”
-* Would add lots of system dependencies to fc4-tool: Node, Chrome, and maybe ClojureScript.
-(Unless we maybe want to consider rigging up a Web service that’d do the rendering by running all that on the server, which’d still be a significant cost+downside.)

 ### Whimsical’s Hypothetical Web API